Equine Nutrition Short Course

 The Equine Nutrition Short Course provides science-based, unbiased nutrition information to equine owners, business operators, industry professionals, and enthusiasts alike.
 The 9-week course includes fundamental nutrition knowledge for horses, ponies, mules, and donkeys.
 Beginning with fundamental nutrition concepts and building through nutrient requirements and specific needs for equine classes, this course will empower participants to make informed nutrition decisions for any equid!

-2024 Equine Nutrition Short Course Dates and Topics
+2025 Equine Nutrition Short Course

 Online Sessions and Classroom

 Each session will be held live on each date, but live participation is not required for course completion.
 All sessions will be recorded and posted in an online classroom.
 Recorded sessions, resources and the Question/Answer stream will be available on each topic for access throughout the program.
 Participants will have access to all resources in the online classroom for 1 year, including recorded sessions.
-E

 All sessions run from 7:00-8:30pm Eastern time.

-• September 3: Course Welcome & Overview; Equine Digestive Tract
+• September 2: Course Welcome & Overview; Equine Digestive Tract

-• September 10: Body Weight, Body & Muscle Condition; Nutrients and Requirements
+• September 9: Body Weight, Body & Muscle Condition; Nutrients and Requirements

-• September 17: Feed Types; Reading the Feed Tag; Interpreting Forage Tests
+• September 16: Feed Types; Reading the Feed Tag; Interpreting Forage Tests

-• October 8: Feeding Athletic Equids & Case Studies
+• October 7: Feeding Athletic Equids

-• October 22: Senior & Starved Horses & Case Studies
+• October 21: Senior & Starved Horses

-Meet the Speakers
+Meet the Coordinators

 Dr. Jennie Ivey holds a B.S. from Rutgers University, a M.S. and Ph.D. from West Virginia University, in equine nutrition and physiology, and is currently pursuing a M.S. in Communications from the University of Tennessee.
 Her research focuses on equine nutrition and welfare, specifically assessing emaciated equid physiology, refeeding, and metabolic function.
 Additionally, she studies public perception of management practices, carcass disposal and skeleton recovery.
 Dr. Ivey joined the University of Tennessee faculty in 2015 and has created 4 fee-based programs, 4 new undergraduate and 2 graduate courses, a new internationally accessed website.
 She has authored or co-authored 48 Extension publications, 11 peer-reviewed manuscripts, and delivered over 320 Extension talks on equine nutrition and management.
 Dr. Ivey has mentored 6 M.S. students, 3 USDA Scientific Exchange Fellows, 1 junior faculty member, and has served as the direct supervisor for 28 interns and researchers.
 Her nationally recognized equine Extension program is supported by over $800,000 in funding support.
 Dr. Ivey serves on the two Committees for the Equine Science Society, and as the Eastern National 4-H Horse Round-Up Hippology Committee Chair.